benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncElement name="networkX_graph" type="nx.Graph">

 An optional `networkX` graph to use as a backbone for unpacking the data.
 The number of nodes and edges should correspond to the `cityseer` data maps and the node identifiers should correspond to the `node_uids`.
 If not provided, then a new `networkX` graph will be returned.
-This method is intended to be used for situations where `cityseer` data is being transposed back to a source `networkX` graph.
+This function is intended to be used for situations where `cityseer` data is being transposed back to a source `networkX` graph.

 </FuncElement>